renecotyfanboy/leagueProject/docs/loserQ/true_data.md

 </div>

-You can easily check that it is already consistent with the results I get in my previous post, and that there are some players experiencing really long streaks of wins or losses (up to 16 wins and 17 losses in a row (1)).
+This kinda looks like the results I got in my previous post, and that there are some players experiencing really long streaks of wins or losses (up to 16 wins and 17 losses in a row (1)).
 { .annotate }

 1.  <div class="tenor-gif-embed" data-postid="27295909" data-share-method="host" data-aspect-ratio="1.77778" data-width="100%"><a href="https://tenor.com/view/%C3%A7a-fait-beaucoup-la-non-gif-27295909">ça Fait Beaucoup La Non GIF</a>from <a href="https://tenor.com/search/%C3%A7a+fait+beaucoup+la+non-gifs">ça Fait Beaucoup La Non GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

-The approach I had was to compare it to a simulated sample of coin flips.
-I simply generated a lot of sequences of coin flips to mock players histories, using a winrate drawn from the winrate distribution in our sample.
-I then computed the distribution of streak lengths for these sequences, and compared it to the real data.
-Redoing this with the new dataset yield the following graph :
+In the next graph, I simulate 1000 datasets and compute the streak lengths for each of them to propagate the uncertainties coming from the sample variance and the model.
+I do the same for the obvious loserQ model I used in the validation to show what we would expect in this case.

 <div class="grid cards" markdown>